-- The new 2025-2029 Community Engagement Strategy (CES) replaces the previous North Sydney Community Engagement Protocol (adopted in November 2019), in line with the Office of Local Government guideline to review the CES every four years. - The new CES follows best practice recommendations from the Integrated Planning and Reporting Handbook for Local Councils in NSW (2021) and aligns with the community engagement principles in the Environmental Planning and Assessment Act 1979. - The Community Engagement Strategy (CES) provides a framework for how North Sydney Council will engage with the community to support the development of its plans, policies, programs, and key activities.
+- In accordance with legislative requirements, the North Sydney Community Engagement Protocol was reviewed prior to 14 December 2024 (i.e., within three months of the local government elections) with findings used to inform the new Community Engagement Strategy 2025 - 2029 (CES). - The CES replaces the previous North Sydney Community Engagement Protocol, in line with the Office of Local Government's Integrated Planning and Reporting Guidelines. - The new CES follows best practice recommendations from the Integrated Planning and Reporting Handbook for Local Councils in NSW (2021) and aligns with the community engagement principles in the Environmental Planning and Assessment Act 1979. - The Community Engagement Strategy (CES) provides a framework for how North Sydney Council will engage with the community to support the development of its plans, policies, programs, and key activities.
 It provides clear guidelines detailing how, when, and with whom Council will engage, ensuring that every step of the process is transparent and accountable. - The CES also includes the Community Participation Plan (CPP) that sets out when and how Council will undertake community engagement across its specific planning functions.
 This is required under the Environment Planning and Assessment Act 1979 (EP&A Act). - As part of the new CES, eight new Strategic Advisory Reference (STAR) committees will be established to provide strategic advice and expert input towards the implementation of the Community Strategic Plan and Delivery Program.
-These Committees will assist the Council to leverage the social capital within North Sydney to enhance strategic outcomes. - Approval is now sought to publicly exhibit the draft CES and invite community feedback from 14 May to 11 June 2025.
-Following this consultation, the CES will be presented to Council for adoption.
+These Committees will assist the Council to leverage the social capital within North Sydney to enhance strategic outcomes. - The draft 2025-2029 Community Engagement Strategy was presented to Council on 12 May 2025 and subsequently exhibited from 14 May to 11 June 2025.